xeinherjar/bookmarks/readme.md

 ### - Clojure
   - [Clojure for the Brave and True](http://braveclojure.com/getting-started/) Clojure tutorial in the spirit of Learn you a Haskell for Great Good.
+  - [Clojure By Example](http://kimh.github.io/clojure-by-example) Succinct overview of Clojure's syntax and idioms.

 ### - General
   - [How I Start](http://www.howistart.org/) Collection of tutorials that cover not only how to start in the language but also cover machine setup and project flow.